-What is the first thing you do when you get to work (or sometimes as soon as you wake up)? – Check email, right?
-Sometimes we don’t know what our day is going to be like until we read right through each email in the inbox, isn’t it?
+What is the first thing we do when we get to work (or sometimes as soon as we wake up)? – Check email, right?
+Sometimes we don’t know what our day is going to be like until we read right through each email in the inbox.

-In many of our earlier articles, we have highlighted the importance of good communication skill to effectively convey your message to your intended audience – one of the important soft skill for the testers.
+In many of our earlier articles, we have highlighted the importance of good communication skill to effectively convey your message to your intended audience – one of the important soft skills for testers.

 To: Testing Team

 Subject: QA Update

 There has been an unexpected delay in the deployment of code to the staging environment.
 For some reason, the code got mixed up and we don’t know when this issues will be sorted out.
 We are going to have to postpone our activities, don’t know until when.
 So engage yourselves in other testing activities.

-The change request CR0100H68 is in planned to hit production by the end of this month.
+The change request CR0100H68 is planned to hit production by the end of this month.
 Please go over the document from share point and give me an estimate.

 X, QA team.

-Do you think this email is effective?
-How is this when compared to the following?
+Do you think that email is effective?
+Compare it with the following: